 Booking an inventory is simple.

-Visit our services page to purchase your Inventory and Condition Report for only £99 (inc VAT).
-While you’re at it, get your all certificates sorted and save up to 20% by bundling up your landlord essentials.
+Visit our services page to purchase your Inventory and Condition Report.
+While you’re at it, get your all certificates sorted and save up to 15% by bundling up your landlord essentials.

 All of our inventory clerks are professional members of the Association of Independent Inventory Clerks (AIIC).
-Don’t get caught out during a dispute – call us to book your inventory today on 0333 577 8888.
+Don’t get caught out during a dispute – book a call with us to book your inventory today.